smibrahimali1423/Bookshelf/README.md

 # Bookshelf

-Bookshelf is an Android application designed to simplify the process of discovering and exploring books.
-With Bookshelf, users can  search for books based on their interests, genres, or specific titles.
+**Bookshelf** is an Android application designed to simplify the process of discovering and exploring books.
+With **Bookshelf**, users can  search for books based on their interests, genres, or specific titles.

 Once a book is found, users can delve deeper into its details, including author information, publisher details, descriptions, and more.

 ### Technologies Used

-- Kotlin
+1. Kotlin
-- Jetpack Compose
+2. Jetpack Compose
-- Ktor
+3. Ktor
-- Retrofit
+4. Retrofit
-- Coil
+5. Coil
-- Navigation Component
+5. Navigation Component

 - ### Architecture followed
 MVVM (Model-View-ViewModel) architecture pattern